rabenimmermehr/Documentation/README.md

 ## Installation (October 2018)

-The following sections describes how to set up all necessary components to run the Personal Health Train Infrastructure.
+The following sections describe how to set up all necessary components to run the Personal Health Train Infrastructure.
 These installation steps have been performed and tested on a fresh Ubuntu 18.04.
-Obviously, the stations and the registry are able to run on different systems.
+Obviously, the stations and the registry are able to run on separate systems.

 ### The registry / Portus